 Renting a kimono in Tokyo

-There are heaps of other Tokyo kimono rental options in addition to the ones we’ve mentioned above.
+If you’d rather rent than buy, there are heaps of other Tokyo kimono rental options in addition to the ones we’ve mentioned above.
 Whether you’re wanting to see what it’s like to stroll around in a kimono before splashing out, or feel like one wear would be enough, check out our Tokyo kimono rental guide for ideas.

 This Asakusa kimono experience is one we recommend.